srkraut/sigma-docs/docs/module/currency.md

 - All elements must use absolute sizing in px, including fonts, margins, widths, heights, etc
 - If positioning is used, it must be from top,left
 - Templates can use bootstrap
-- The aspect ratio will be fixed by Xibo and sized to fit the Region
+- The aspect ratio will be fixed by Sigma-DS and sized to fit the Region
 - Templates are treated the same as a static image
 ```